Pedro Álvares Cabral: Early life

-Raised as a member of the lower nobility, Cabral was sent to the court of King Dom Afonso V in 1479 at around age 12.
+Raised as a member of the lower nobility, Cabral was sent to the court of King Afonso V in 1479 at around age 12.
 He received an education in the humanities and learned to bear arms and fight.
-He would have been roughly age 17 on 30 June 1484 when he was named moço fidalgo (young nobleman; a minor title then commonly granted to young nobles) by King Dom João II.
+He would have been roughly age 17 on 30 June 1484 when he was named moço fidalgo (young nobleman; a minor title then commonly granted to young nobles) by King João II.
 Records of his deeds prior to 1500 are extremely fragmentary, but Cabral may have campaigned in North Africa, as had his ancestors and as was commonly done by other young nobles of his day.
-King Dom Manuel I, who had acceded to the throne two years previously, awarded him an annual allowance worth 30,000 reais on 12 April 1497.
+King Manuel I, who had acceded to the throne two years previously, awarded him an annual allowance worth 30,000 reais on 12 April 1497.
 He was concurrently given the title Fidalgo (nobleman) in the King's Council and was named a Knight of the Order of Christ.
 There is no contemporary image or detailed physical description of Cabral.
 It is known that he had a strong build and matched his father's height of 190 cm.
 Cabral's character has been described as well-learned, courteous, prudent, generous, tolerant with enemies, humble, but also vain and too concerned with the respect he felt his honor and position demanded.